claudio-cruz/taskify_app/README.md

 25. I opened the deployment tab, selected "GitHub" in the Deployment method, I searched for my repo and clicked Connect.
 26. Down on the same page, I clicked "Deploy Branch" in the Manual Deploy section, and the Back-End was finally deployed.

+#### Front end deployment steps

+1. Once I committed and pushed the latest change to the GitHub workspace, I proceeded to create a new app on Heroku.com.

+2. Within the "Deploy" section, I opted for GitHub as the deployment method, provided my front-end repository name, and clicked on "connect."

+3. Further down the same page, under "Deploy," I chose "Deploy Branch" in the Manual Deploy section.

 ### *Lighthouse*

 The lighthouse results are all above 90 percent percent.

 ![LightHouse](/src/assets/lightHouse.jpg)

 ### *HTML, CSS, and JavaScript Validation*